English - Higher Level

 Section A: Reading (to show comprehension and understanding)

-Section B: Writing (appropriate use of language and good grammar, spelling and punctuation)
+Section B: Writing (appropriate language, grammar, spelling and punctuation)

 Section C: Poetry (analysis and comparison of two unseen poems)

-Students need to achieve a Grade 4 level to pass the examination (however your chosen university may require you to achieve a Grade 5 pass).
+Students need to achieve Grade 4 level to pass (however your chosen university may require you to achieve a Grade 5 pass).

 Grade 1 (25% to 34%)